mircare/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a deep learning researcher at Bristol Myers Squibb in Barcelona, Spain, with a primary focus on characterizing molecular interactions, and omics data through the application of deep learning techniques.
+I am a deep learning researcher at OpenChip in Barcelona, Spain.
+Previously, I focused on characterizing molecular interactions, and omics data at Bristol Myers Squibb through the application of deep learning techniques.
 I am deeply fascinated by the potential of representation learning to decipher the continually expanding omics data, thereby advancing our understanding of human knowledge.

 During my PhD with Dr. Gianluca Pollastri, I focused on *Predicting Protein Structural Annotations by Deep and Shallow Learning* at University College Dublin, Ireland.
 I visited Dr. Pierre Baldi's lab at the University of California, Irvine in 2018.
 I hold a BSc in Informatics with the highest honour from Università degli Studi di Catania, Italy.

-Beyond my research endeavours, I am also passionate about topics related to sustainability, and enjoy casual drumming, climbing, and cycling.
+Beyond my research endeavours, I am also passionate about topics related to sustainability, and enjoy hiking, snowboarding, and cycling.